Xyfir/Documentation/xyfir-annotations/integration.md

 - `range.after`: *string* (optional) - If this property is truthy, it means that any matches for this search are only valid if they come *after* where this text is present in the book's content.

 ## Annotations
-Every set item contains one or more annotations that will be applied anywhere one of its searches matches in a book's content.
+Every set item contains one or more annotations that will be applied anywhere one of its searches match in a book's content.
 A set item can have multiple annotations of the same type.

 ### Types
 1. Document